conoro/pinboard-blog-rss/README.md

 # Pinboard Blog RSS
 Get latest Pinboard blogposts because Maciej's RSS is broken.
-But actually it's so broken this doesn't really work, as even the headline link to self on the most recent post is wrong.
+But actually the whole site nav is so broken that this doesn't really work, as even the headline link to self on the most recent post is wrong.

 ```
   ¯\_(ツ)_/¯